Ajaz Patel: India 2021: Ten wickets

 In November 2021, Patel was named in New Zealand's Test squad for their two-match series in India.
 The first Test finished in a draw late on day five, with Patel taking 2/90 in the first innings, and 1/60 in the second innings of the match.
 The second Test started on 3 December 2021, with Patel taking all ten wickets in the first innings of the match, finishing with figures of 10/119 from 47.5 overs.
 Patel became the third bowler, after Jim Laker in 1956 and Anil Kumble in 1999, to take all ten wickets in an innings of a Test match.
-In the second innings, Patel took a further four wickets, finishing the match with 14/225, the best bowling figures in a Test match against India.
+In the second innings, Patel took a further four wickets, finishing the match with 14/225, the best bowling figures in a Test match against India and also the best for a visiting player in Asia.

 2023

 In November 2023, he was selected in New Zealand's squad for the test series against Bangladesh.
 In the first Test, he picked up 6 wickets across the two innings.
-In the second Test, he picked up 8 wickets across two innings.
+In the second Test which New Zealand won, he picked up 8 wickets across two innings.